sirigithub/gcp-cloud-sec-notes/README.md

 ### Application default credentials
 * checks for presence of a google application credentials env variable
-* checks default service account
+* checks default service account ( default sa is associated with compute engine, kubernetes engine and cloudfunctions)
 * if 1 and 2 are not found, throws an error.